stephenturner/annotables/README.md

 Many bioinformatics tasks require converting gene identifiers from one convention to another, or annotating gene identifiers with gene symbol, description, position, etc. Sure, [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) dos this for you, but I got tired of remembering biomaRt syntax and hammering Ensembl's servers every time I needed to do this.

-This package has basic annotation information for:
+This package has basic annotation information from [Ensembl release 82](http://sep2015.archive.ensembl.org/index.html?redirect=no) for:

 - Human (`grch38`)
 - Mouse (`grcm38`)